 The Baroque Period in music was divided into three phases: early, middle, and late.

 Johann Sebastian Bach: One of the World's Greatest Composers

 Born on March 21, 1685, Johan Sebastian Bach was a German composer skilled in performing on the violin and the organ.
 He was considered by scholars (past and present) as one of the greatest composers of all time.
 Bach was a very religious man that devoted his life to the church and his music.

 Bach came from a large family as was the case with most families of the time.
 In fact, the Bach name was very well established as a musical family.
 Johan Sebastian Bach had himself a large family through two marriages.
 Twenty children of which ten serviced into adulthood.

-Below I have included an amazing performance by four virtuoso trombone players performing this great work by Johan Sebastian Bach.
+Included below is an amazing performance by four virtuoso trombone players.
+They are performing a great work by Johann Sebastian Bach.
 Please listen to it as you will find it an incredible display of musicianship.